iacoposk8/iacoposk8.github.io/projects.md

 title: Projects
 ---

+## AI Music video
+I designed an AI-powered music video for a track I love.
+The band liked it so much they shared it on their official Instagram!
+Watch the full video here.

+<a href="https://www.instagram.com/p/DWlXjStDSRf" target="_blank" class="btn btn-primary btn-xl">Watch it!</a>

+---

 ## HaptiPlay
 I'm developing a suite of web games that rely entirely on mobile device tactile feedback (vibration) for interaction and conveying information.
 This design makes them highly accessible for blind and low-vision users and ideal for silent play in any environment.
 Enjoy games discreetly, anytime, anywhere, without bothering others!